tytydraco/yessleep/out/to_you_with_love.md

 I imagined Marie clinging to my back, caressing and tracing my face with blood-stained fingertips.

+❧

 I lost dad during the height of summer.
-I found him sitting in the kitchen, staring at a corner, his eyes unfocused and full of tears.
+I found him sitting in the kitchen, staring at a corner, his eyes were unfocused and full of tears.

 “She’s here,” he told me.
 “Asha, your sister is here.
 I can see her.
 We shouldn’t have left her.
 We shouldn’t have left her.
 We need to find her.”